PulseAd Series A Plan · operating plan 2025–2030

 Raise $10M, 10x the company in four years.

 PulseAd is vertical AI for global commerce: its product, Pulson, is an AI workforce of 60+ agents that grows brands' Amazon and multichannel sales, with Korea-based pods carrying the relationships.
-We're raising off 17 months of real growth, not a projection — ARR run-rate ~$1.1M (contracted ~$1.4M) as of May '26, vs ~$1.2M at year-end '25.
+We're raising off 17 months of real growth, not a projection — ARR run-rate ~$1.2M (trailing-6-mo, seasonality-smoothed) as of May '26 — roughly flat off the ~$1.2M year-end '25 exit and turning up.
 The $10M Series A funds the missing piece — a real go-to-market motion — to 10x revenue in four years — FY $1.5M → $14.5M — to ~$17.5M exit ARR (~70% CAGR).
 That's the deliberately conservative case — below the 2–3× venture bar, built to survive diligence; the self-serve platform tier is the ~15x upside on top.
 Margin starts at ~64% in 2025, dips to ~52% in '26 as we onboard, then recovers to 65% by 2030; burn deepens through 2028–29 as the sales org ramps, then operating leverage pulls EBITDA toward breakeven just past 2030, backed by a Series B in Q3 2028 (two years after the A).
 2025 is actual, 2026 is part-actual (H1 booked), everything later is the plan.

 May '26 · +211% TTM